slysiele/yolo/explanation.md

 ```

+## 3. Docker Compose Networking
+Docker compose orchastrates the containers (backend,frontend and mongo db) into a single application environment.
+By default, Docker compose creates a bridge network for the services allowing them to communicate.
+Below is the networking section on the docker-compose.yaml:

+backend:
+    # ...
+    ports:
+      - "5000:5000"
+    networks:
+      - yolo_app-net

+  client:
+    # ...
+    ports:
+      - "3000:80"
+    networks:
+      - yolo_app-net

+  mongodb:
+    # ...
+    ports:
+      - "27017:27017"
+    networks:
+      - yolo_app-net

+  networks:
+    yolo_app-net:
+      driver: bridge

+All containers are connected to the yolo_app-net bridge network.

-## 3. Git Workflow to achieve the given tasks
+## 4. Git Workflow to achieve the given tasks

 To carry out the tasks given on the assessment, the below git workflow was used: